eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 The CLI interacts directly with the user and the user expects a response to the command (if available).
 Therefore the information shall not be written to the log, but it shall be provided to the user.

-Existing crates either do not behave at it is required or they are too complex for such task.
+Existing crates either do not behave as it is required or they are too complex for such task.

 Needs: